-Refer to subsection 707-320(1) of ITAA 1997.
+See subsection 707-320(1) of the ITAA 1997.
 The value for the head company is worked out on the basis that subsidiary members of the consolidated group are part of the head company.

-The Commissioner of Taxation will have a statutory obligation to ensure compliance with the market valuation requirements of the consolidation regime and to form a view as to whether valuations undertaken are accurate.
-To assist taxpayers meet their obligations, the Tax Office has produced the publication Consolidation and market valuation.
-To find out how to obtain a copy, see the inside back cover.
+The Commissioner will have a statutory obligation to ensure compliance with the market valuation requirements of the consolidation regime and to form a view as to whether valuations undertaken are accurate.
+The publication Consolidation and market valuation (NAT 7803) will help you meet your tax obligations.

 The available fraction may be increased if the value donor concession applies.
 The available fraction is adjusted if certain events happen - for example, the consolidated group acquires a new loss entity or the sum of the available fractions in the group exceeds 1.
-Refer to subsection 707-320(2) of ITAA 1997.
+See subsection 707-320(2) of the ITAA 1997.

 The use of transferred losses is apportioned if their available fraction applied for only part of the income year or when the available fraction changes during the income year.
-Refer to section 707-335 of ITAA 1997.
+See section 707-335 of the ITAA 1997.
 Apply the available fraction using a three-step process as follows:

-- 1. Work out the amount of each category of the group's income or gains as specified in column 2 of the table in subsection 707-310(3) of ITAA 1997.
+- 1.Work out the amount of each category of the group's income or gains as specified in column 2 of the table in subsection 707-310(3) of the ITAA 1997.
 This is the group's total income or gains for each category less relevant deductions including group losses and concessional losses (but not transferred losses whose use is limited by their available fraction). - 2.
 Multiply each category amount by the bundle's available fraction.
-The result is taken to be the head company's only income or gains for that category. - 3.
-On the basis of the step 2 assumption, work out a notional taxable income for the head company.
+The result is taken to be the head company's only income or gains for that category. - 3.On the basis of the step 2 assumption, work out a notional taxable income for each loss bundle.